surmwill/recycler_unity/README.md

 The process is similar to creating a normal entry.
 Construct your prefab, then to make it operable with the Recycler include a `RecyclerScrollRectEndcap<TEntryData, TEntryDataKey>` component at the root, filled in with your corresponding key and data types.
 Again, as generic classes cannot be components we must create an instance of the generic class ourselves, and use that: `public class DemoEndcap : RecyclerScrollRectEndcap<DemoRecyclerData, string>`.

-We are asked to implement two lifecycle methods which can be left empty until needed.
+We can optionally implement these two lifecycle methods, but they are not needed here.

 ```
+// Optional
 public abstract void OnFetchedFromRecycling()
 {
   // Called when the endcap has been fetched from the pool and become active.
   // It is either visible on screen or waiting just offscreen in the cache.
 }

+// Optional
 public abstract void OnSentToRecycling()
 {
   // Called when the endcap has been returned to the pool
 }
 ```

-With a simple endcap, we will leave these empty.

 Serialize the endcap prefab in Recyler.
 A new pool for the endcap will get created: